*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Valencia to Mallorca – 55 minutes

 Between cities close in proximity (like in Andalusia), it’s worth taking a train.
 If not, a bus.
 Within Spanish cities (except Barcelona), Uber and other ride-sharing apps operate.
 They are not a popular choice like in the US.
 I believe taxis are more common, but it may depend on the city.
-I don’t recommend renting a car in Spain as it can get pricey, driving rules are different, and public transportation in most cities work well.
+I don’t recommend renting a car in Spain as it can get pricey, driving rules are different, and public transportation in most cities works well.

 I faithfully use Booking.com for their flexible policies on some hotels, like free late cancellation!
 Start searching now to get some ideas of how much hotels cost.
 Look here to get an idea of hotel prices: